Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/README.md

 You also have to change the run script to the path of the model you want to use:
 ![image](https://github.com/user-attachments/assets/1d887d84-ebf2-4db7-8d6a-bb0937cc8ac7)

+Otherwise, just run every cell in order, it will take an input image, generate a mesh for it, then clean and remesh that output and generate a new texture for it using stable diffusion.
+At the end, it will output rough renderings of a few angles of the final model.

 ## Run The Mesh Generation Demo (Locally):
 Use `./run.sh` and modify your image path and foreground segmentation config accordingly.
 Tune the chunk size to fit your GPU.